Practical Guide in Time of Need

 Tel: 6795 8978

-3. Trinity Casket Pte Ltd (They only let out their 2 parlours at Sin Ming Dr only if families are using their funeral service)
+3. Trinity Casket Pte Ltd (Parlours are only let out if the family is using their funeral service)

 The Bible Presbyterian Church of Singapore buries their dead.
 It is acknowledged that there is no explicit statement from the Bible that categorically declares that we must bury only.
 But, like other doctrines, such as the Trinity and Infant Baptism, inferences from the Bible are sufficient to conclude that Christians should be buried after they die.